codio-content/HTML_and_CSS-CSS/.guides/content/Text-color-6cf2.md

 Now let's see some details about text styling :

-To specify the color of our texts, we just use the css `color` property, here are some examples :
+To specify the color of our texts, we just use the CSS `color` property, here are some examples :

 | Code | Preview |
 |:----:|:------: |